• YMCA Membership Drive 2025

 Sunset, SC

 This is an easy hike that is only a ¼ of a mile.
 There are places to splash in the water, but please use caution.
-While these falls are beautiful, they are also dangerous if you are trying to climb up on the rocks.
+While these falls are beautiful, they are also dangerous.
+Never, ever sit or stand on top of a waterfall.

 Waterfalls at Twin Falls Pickens